PerchCMS/Solutions/development/email-testing-with-mailtrap.md

 Now any email that Perch sends will show up in Mailtrap making it easier to test your forms.

 Mailtrap is also a good way to test that email is leaving your server, and to check for other deliverability issues.
 If you think Perch is not sending emails, switching to using Mailtrap’s SMTP server will ensure that all mail is delivered directly to Mailtrap.
-If Mailtrap gets the email then you should be able to set up another SMTP server - using the Google SMTP settings for example - in it’s place.
+If Mailtrap gets the email then you should be able to set up another SMTP server - using the Google SMTP settings for example - in its place.

 Once you have received an email in Mailtrap you can click on it, see the contents and also check it for common deliverability issues by clicking the Analysis tab.
 Most reported email issues in Perch support are nothing to do with Perch or PHP sending email - the email is being sent but is getting caught by filters after leaving your server,

 When you go live, you will need to remember to change those details for your live mail server details, or just remove them if PHP can send mail from your server without additional configuration.
 You could also add the details to a block in your config file following this solution for [creating Config Files that work on multiple servers](/development/multiple-server-config).